 Dwelling Improvements –

 This amount is based on the square footage of your condo — a good way to think about it is this, if you can see it on the inside you’ll definitely want to insure it.
 You’ll also want to protect a few things you may or may not see, including interior walls, paint, cabinets, fixtures, plumbing, ductwork, wiring, carpeting, and flooring.
 And one more thing, don’t forget private garages and permanent improvements or updates you’ve made to your property — in our experience this tends to be the most consistently underinsured portion of a condo policy.

-Loss of Use – Pays your living expenses if you can’t stay in your condo due to damage during repairs or while you search for a new residence.
+This coverage would pay your living expenses if you’re unable to stay in your condo due to damage requiring repairs, or while you’re searching for a new residence.